Who can write?

-A citizen reporter can be any resident of Wyoming or Kentwood of any age who is open to being a volunteer, interested in their surroundings and willing to share information and stories online for the good of building a better community!
+Any resident of Wyoming or Kentwood of any age who is open to being a volunteer, interested in their surroundings and willing to share information and stories online for the good of building a better community!

-Why be a citizen reporter?
+Why be a writer?

 By communicating stories and information online, you are helping to create community-shared media.
 It’s a modern means of cultivating public interest, knowledge, interpretation and identity through interactive media.
 By being a volunteer citizen reporter, you can help pioneer the new frontier of a hyper-local news source – boldly going where no local resident has gone before!